 Let me start by saying I really dislike leftover chicken.
 There's something about how the texture and flavor changes once it's reheated that I just don't like.
-But I also hate wasting food, so I've been on a hunt for the best way to use leftover chicken meat after roasting a whole bird, and this Chicken Tortilla Soup is just that.
+But I also hate wasting food, and this Healthy Chicken Tortilla Soup is the perfect way to use up leftover chicken to make a healthy (and dairy-free) meal!

 You can absolutely make this recipe with chicken that you cook specifically for this soup.
 But I love to roast a whole chicken (check out my Citrus & Herb Whole Roasted Chicken recipe), make Homemade Chicken Stock with the carcass, and then make this Chicken Tortilla Soup with the leftover chicken meat.

 As always, I do include a few affiliate links in this post for products I truly use and love.
 This just means that if you make a purchase after clicking one of those links, I'll earn a little money (at no cost to you) to keep the kitchen up and running, which I promise to use to create more fun content like this!
 One of those affiliates is with Amazon, which requires a very clear disclosure: as an Amazon Associate, I earn from qualifying purchases.
 If you have any questions about affiliates, please reach out!